Print button

 1. Get started with the print button

-Your Javascript script should be inserted in either your HTML head section or somewhere in the HTML body.
+The Javascript code should be inserted in either your HTML head section or somewhere in the HTML body.
 This snippet will grab all your settings, products and prices.

 The Javascript is personalized for your account.
 The one below is an example.